simofoti/CraniofacialSD-VAE/README.md

 ./install_env.sh
 ```
 This will create a virtual environment with all the necessary libraries.
 The automatic installation should take approximately 7 minutes.
+Note that
+pytorch is very heavy and if a pre-existing version is not pre-cached, downloading
+pytorch may take up to 1 hour.
+The download speed is just a rough estimates
+because it is highly affected by the internet connection.

-Note that the code was tested with Python 3.8, CUDA 10.1, and Pytorch 1.7.1.
-The code
+Note that the code was developed with Python 3.8, CUDA 10.1, and Pytorch 1.7.1.
+The code was also tested with Python 3.8, CUDA 11.3, and Pytorch 1.12.1.
+We provide an automatic installation script for the latest set of libraries.
-should work also with newer versions of  Python, CUDA, and Pytorch.
-If you wish
+The code should work also with other versions of  Python, CUDA, and Pytorch.
-to try running the code with more recent versions of these libraries, change the
+If you wish to try running the code with more recent versions of these libraries,
-CUDA, TORCH, and PYTHON_V variables in `install_env.sh`
+change the CUDA, TORCH, TORCHVISION, and PYTHON_V variables in `install_env.sh`

+If you want to install CUDA 11.3 and you already have another CUDA version,
+we recommend following the instruction provided at https://jin-zhe.github.io/guides/getting-cudnn/.
+Obviously, make sure that the commands you type in the terminal have the correct
+CUDA version and not the one suggested in the tutorial.

 Then activate the virtual environment :
 ```shell script